Stochastic electrodynamics and the interpretation of quantum theory: The harmonic oscillator. Stationary state

+The harmonic oscillator in one dimension is the most simple system to be treated within SED (the free particle requires a more careful study in order to avoid divergences).
+It is not strange that it was the first system studied.
+In this and the following sections we revisit a well known treatment of the oscillator in SED\cite{S74},\cite{dice}, but the study of the aspects that may provide a clue for the interpretation of quantum mechanics is original.

-If a charged particle moves in one dimension within a potential well and at the same time it is immersed in electromagnetic noise, it will arrive at a dynamical equilibrium between absorption and emission of radiation.
+If a charged particle moves in one dimension in a potential well and it is also immersed in electromagnetic noise, it may arrive at a dynamical equilibrium between absorption and emission of radiation.
 In order to study the equilibrium I shall write the differential equation for the one-dimensional motion of the particle in the non-relativistic approximation.
-The passage to more dimensions\cite{Blanco2} is straightforward.
-Neglecting magnetic effects and the dependence of the field on the position coordinate, as is appropriate in a non-relativistic treatment, the differential equation of motion of the particle is linear, namely
+The passage to more dimensions is straightforward.
+We will neglect magnetic effects of the ZPF and the dependence of the field on the position coordinate, which corresponds to the common electric dipole approximation, plausible in a non-relativistic treatment.
+Thus the differential equation of motion of the particle in a harmonic oscillator potential is

-where $m(e)$ is the particle mass (charge) and $E\left( t\right) $ is the $x$ component of the electric field of the radiation (the zeropoint field.)
-The second term on the right side is the damping force due to emission of radiation and the third one is the force due to the random field.
+where $m(e)$ is the particle mass (charge) and $E\left( t\right) $ is the $x$ component of the electric field of the radiation (the zeropoint field, ZPF).
+The equation of the mechanical (classical) oscillator is modified by the two latter terms.
+The second term on the right side of eq.$\left( \ref{ode} \right) ,$ is the damping force due to emission of radiation.
+It should appear also in the classical electrodynamical treatment.
+Only the third term is specific of SED because it involves Planck constant (it is of order O$ \left( \rlap{ \rule[1.1ex]{.325em}{.1ex}}h ^{1/2}\right) ).$ The parameter $\tau $ given by